-In comparison, the average PC computer is built with commercial components that last only a few years; it needs a controlled, cool, dry, clean environment and has little tolerance for the dust and electrical noise caused by the motor starters and valves found in industrial plants.
-The Windows system can easily be corrupted by unskilled personnel and requires frequent attention; in addition, the frequent Windows updates can shut your plant down at a critical time.
+In comparison, the average PC computer is built with commercial components that last only a few years.
+It needs a controlled, cool, dry, clean environment and has little tolerance for the dust and electrical noise caused by the motor starters and valves found in industrial plants.
+Unskilled personnel can easily corrupt the Windows system and it requires frequent attention.
+In addition, the frequent Windows updates can shut your plant down at a critical time.
 BatchTron uses a PLC and is free from all these issues, making it extremely reliable as a result.
-The data collecting and management tasks, however, can be done on a PC computer in an office environment; if the computer breaks down, the batching system can continue unaided for as long as necessary.
+The data collecting and management tasks, however, can be done on a PC computer in an office environment.
+If the computer breaks down, the batching system can continue unaided for as long as necessary.

 BatchTron’s extreme reliability reduces your maintenance cost by a factor of 10 or more.

 We routinely update customers’ software to accommodate plant changes and additions.
-For small changes this is done on-line, but large changes occasionally require a plant visit to start up and train operators while making modifications to suit individual preferences.
+For small changes we do this on-line.
+Large changes occasionally require a plant visit to start up and train operators while we make modifications to suit individual preferences.
 We offer a very personal service and try to accommodate your wishes at all times.

 BatchTron is sometimes customized, but can always be changed to suit any plant.

 This depends on your present batching method.
-If you are now using a skilled manual operator, he can probably equal the speed of BatchTron when he is in top form.
+If you are now using a skilled manual operator, he can probably equal the speed of BatchTron when in top form.
 Manual operators tend to be erratic, however, and they call in sick now and again.
-BatchTron is consistent, giving you close to the ultimate in speed as well as the accuracy that you require, day after day, week after week.
+BatchTron is consistent, giving you the ultimate in speed, plus the accuracy that you require, 24-7.
 And your skilled operator can get on with other things that need his skill, employing him in a more effective manner.

-If you already have basic automation or a PC computer based system, BatchTron can usually increase both speed and accuracy by an impressive factor.
-Systems older than 10 years rarely have self-tuning and automatic moisture compensation, which means that they must be regularly adjusted to achieve the best performance.
-PC computers are not “real-time” systems – they run at a speed determined by the background “overhead” processes of Windows which varies all the time.
+If you already have basic automation, BatchTron can usually improve both speed and accuracy.
+Systems older than 10 years rarely have self-tuning and automatic moisture compensation.
+Consequently, regular adjustment is necessary to achieve the best performance.
+PC computers are not “real-time” systems.
+They run at a speed determined by the background “overhead” processes of Windows which varies all the time.
 Add to this the updates that shut the system down from time to time and you will see major benefits from BatchTron.